Dojz/hushfeed/README.md

 **[Add Hushfeed to Morphe](https://morphe.software/add-source?github=SysAdminDoc%2Fhushfeed)** | [Download the latest bundle](https://github.com/SysAdminDoc/hushfeed/releases/latest) | [Tour the settings](#settings-tour) | [Browse all 79 patches](#patches)

 > [!IMPORTANT]
-> Hushfeed targets the global TikTok package, `com.zhiliaoapp.musically`, version [46.2.3](https://www.apkmirror.com/apk/tiktok-pte-ltd/tik-tok-including-musical-ly/tiktok-46-2-3-release/tiktok-46-2-3-android-apk-download/).
+> Hushfeed is very active in development, features and bugs are being actively pursued and improved!
+Hushfeed targets the global TikTok package, `com.zhiliaoapp.musically`, version [46.2.3](https://www.apkmirror.com/apk/tiktok-pte-ltd/tik-tok-including-musical-ly/tiktok-46-2-3-release/tiktok-46-2-3-android-apk-download/).
 Use that exact APK when patching.
 See [Supported target](#supported-target) for the verified build details.

 ## Pick what changes